msuhanov/regf/Windows registry file format specification.md

 4056|16|ThawRmId||GUID, this field has no meaning on a disk 4072|16|ThawLogId||GUID, this field has no meaning on a disk

-The *RmId* and *LogId* fields contain a GUID of the Resource Manager (RM), and the *TmId* field contains a GUID used to generate a file name of a log file for the Transaction Manager (TM), see the *ZwCreateResourceManager()* and *ZwCreateTransactionManager()* routines.
+The *RmId* field contains a GUID of the Resource Manager (RM), and the *TmId* field contains a GUID used to generate a file name of a log file for the Transaction Manager (TM), see the *ZwCreateResourceManager()* and *ZwCreateTransactionManager()* routines.
 The *GUID signature* field is always set to the "rmtm" ASCII string.

 The *Flags* field is used to record the state of the Kernel Transaction Manager (KTM), possible flags are: